folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Because they are all new types, there is no easy way to traverse them.
 A common idiom is to factor out recursion using `Data.Fix` (see Appendix \ref{factoring-recursion}).

-While a `Fix`ed data type is easy to manipulate and traverse, it is even more messy to write.
+While a `Fix`ed data type is easy to manipulate and traverse, it can be messy to write.
 The program below implements "receive and bind the value to `result`, then send 42":

 ```haskell